-One explicit goal of regulation a century ago was to lower the risk associated with investment in utility industries.33 Each year, demand would rise at a reasonably predictable rate, technology would improve, and real prices would fall.
+One explicit goal of regulation a century ago was to lower the risk associated with investment in utility industries.
+Each year, demand would rise at a reasonably predictable rate, technology would improve, and real prices would fall.
 The lack of competition and the fact that rates of return were virtually guaranteed by regulation was a boon to utility stocks and bonds.
 Investors, seeing utilities as low-risk companies, were willing, ready, and eager to lend money to the electric power industry at very favorable rates.

 Under rate-of-return regulation, the risks were borne by ratepayers.
-Under deregulation with fixed retail prices, the short-term risks have largely shifted to investors.34 The uncertainty cannot be wished away.
+Under deregulation with fixed retail prices, the short-term risks have largely shifted to investors.
+The uncertainty cannot be wished away.
 The median bond rating of investor-owned utilities prior to restructuring was "A"; after restructuring the median has fallen three grades to BBB.
-This is in sharp contrast to the 2003 bond ratings of public power (A+) and co-operatives (A), who are not subject to most of the uncertainty of restructuring.35 view the electricity industry and has needlessly increased the cost of capital.
+This is in sharp contrast to the 2003 bond ratings of public power (A+) and co-operatives (A), who are not subject to most of the uncertainty of restructuring.

+Intervention by regulators in California's power crisis, uncertainty over the future course of regulation/deregulation, and the glut of natural gas generation has changed the way investors view the electricity industry and has needlessly increased the cost of capital.
 Investors have begun to demand higher rates of return, particularly from the merchant sector, and some investors are unwilling or unable to lend money at any rate.
 For the electric power industry, in which capital represents roughly two-thirds of the cost of generation equipment and nearly all of the cost of transmission lines, the result is that the total cost of new infrastructure has risen significantly.